 Financial products and services can be very complex and sometimes difficult to understand.
 Disclosures increase transparency and provide consumers with valuable information to make informed decisions.
-Your ad may be disapproved for:

 Failure to provide legitimate contact information for a physical location for the business being promoted

 Note: Disclosures can’t be posted as roll-over text or made available through another link or tab.
 They must be clearly and immediately visible without needing to click or hover over anything.

 Failure to include links to third-party accreditation or endorsement where affiliation is asserted or implied, particularly when it serves to improve the reputation of the site